-Directors of US Airways Group Inc. and AMR Corp's American Airlines late Wednesday approved a merger valued at $11 billion to create the world's largest airline by passenger traffic.
+American Airlines and US Airways Group Inc. confirmed today that they will merge after boards of the two companies late Wednesday unanimously approved a $11 billion deal to create the world's largest airline by passenger traffic.

 Philadelphia and eight other cities will be hubs for the combined carrier, to be called American and based in Fort Worth, Texas.

 Until then, each airline will operate its own flights and sell its own tickets.
-But the US Airways brand that transports nearly 70 percent of Philadelphia travelers will eventually disappear.
+Eventually, the US Airways brand that transports nearly 70 percent of Philadelphia travelers will disappear.

 AMR creditors will own 72 percent, and US Airways shareholders 28 percent in an all-stock transaction.

 The new company will have a combined 98,000 employees, 1,500 planes, 6,700 daily flights to 336 destinations in 56 countries, nine major hubs, and $40 billion in revenue.

 It will be the market leader in two-thirds of the country - the East Coast and the Midwest - and the dominant U.S. airline in Latin America, but will still be weak in Asia, where United and Delta are stronger.

 The merged company's passenger traffic - US Airways is the fifth-largest U.S. carrier and American third - will lift it past United Continental and Delta as the world's largest.